uos-db-theatersystem/front-end/README.md

 ## used tech

 - react hook
 - next js
 - typescript
 - recoil
 - material ui
+- react suspense

 ## how to run